Day 1 - Folkestone - Cologne

 Day 6 - Breisach

-An early morning arrival back in Cologne, where, after breakfast, we disembark A-ROSA VIVA and board our waiting coaches to take us on the return journey to Calais and the Eurotunnel or ferry crossing.
+After breakfast we disembark and board our waiting coaches, to take us on the return journey to Calais and a Eurotunnel or ferry crossing to Folkestone.
 Upon arrival at The Grand Hotel, you will be met and guided to your Titan vehicle, for the journey home.